OpenHack is an Open Source hackathon organized by Engineers Without Borders Sweden (EWB)

 Our goal with OpenHack is to raise awareness and interest for how programming and Open Source may be used to make a difference, both on a local and global level.
 The idea is to build a community around the common goal of how to build and leverage Open Source solutions that make an impact for the humanitarian evolution of our planet.

-We are set to make Openhack a reoccurring event, that will take place on several locations around the major cities and universities of Sweden.
+We are set to make our hackathons a reoccurring event, that will take place on several locations around the major cities and universities of Sweden.
 As EWB has a nationwide presence in Sweden, this provides as a foundation for OpenHack to evolve around.
 Non the less, we are always open for new locations, that can provide the right circumstances for a great hackathon.
-For 2017, hackathons are planned to take place in the following locations:
+The future ambition is for our community to grow beyond the borders of a specific country.

-Furthermore, our ambition is to further develop the possibilities for participants to take their projects to the next step, after the actual hackathon.
+As a complement to our hackathons, our ambition is to further develop the possibilities for participants to take their projects to the next step.
 One of several steps towards this ambition is the concept of an incubator program, specifically designed for Open Source projects.
 The aim is to provide a custom Openhack community platform through which a few of the most innovative and resourceful solutions may grow from concept to prototype.
 This program will include and involve both original core teams, problem stakeholders and additional supporting partners, under supervision and guidance from Openhack and EWB Sweden.
-I trial version of this incubator program will be initiated during spring 2017.
+I trial version of this incubator program was initiated during spring 2017, with the ambition to deliver a fully defined program in 2018.